anton-k/hindley-milner-type-check/README.md

 Seems to be quite involved, but let's break it appart.
-Case expression takes in location, expression against which pattern matching happens and the list of laternatives.
+Case expression takes in location, expression against which pattern matching happens and the list of alternatives.

 In Haskell example: